 Yet another article about why my cipher string is better than yours

 There are several very good articles about hardening OpenSSL ciphers.
 Over the years I’ve combined lessons learned from others, my own research of standards and best practices, and my own real-life experiences to come up with the OpenSSL cipher string that I’ve found works best.
 My goal with this string is to provide the best security while minimizing the number of ciphers to maximize handshake performance.
-Only TLS1.2 and TLS1.3 should be support with mostly AES ciphers in GCM mode.
-Prime Diffie-Hellman (DHE) ciphers are no longer necessary as all modern browsers prefer Elliptic-curve Diffie-Hellman (ECDHE) over DHE.
-Also, DHE is significantly slower than ECDHE and prone to vulnerable configuration using weak prime numbers.

 The String